AP Approval Workflow

 Sidebar badge

-• Personal — it counts only bills waiting on tiers you're configured to approve, so users not on any tier see no badge.
+The Pending Approvals badge counts only bills waiting on tiers you're configured to approve, so users not on any tier see no badge.
+Clear Waiting on me to see the firm-wide queue when triaging on someone else's behalf.

 Notifications

-• On entering a gate — DayZero emails the approvers for that tier, and posts to Slack if a webhook is configured.
+When a bill enters a gate, DayZero emails the approvers for that tier and posts to Slack if a webhook is configured.
+If delivery fails, the bill still appears on the Pending Approvals page.

 Contract match status